MD2Korg/software.md2k.org/content/howto/mPerf/_index.md

 4. Tap the *Start* button to begin the privacy timer.
 5. You will see a countdown timer under the Privacy Status heading to confirm the privacy settings are enabled.
 When you are finished, tap *Close*.

-## Export Data
-When you are ready to export the data you have collected, perform the following steps to save your data to a computer:
-#### Shut Down All Applications
-1. Enter the main Settings screen by tapping the 3 dots in the upper-right-hand corner of the home screen, then tapping *Settings*.
-2. Tap the *Running Apps* button. (*Note*: the study must be started to access running apps.)
-3. Tap the *Stop All* button to stop all applications.
-4. Return to the previous screen and tap *Stop Study*.
-5. Restart the phone.
-6. When the phone restarts, if the mCerebrum app opens, tap *Exit* to close it.
-(If mCerebrum does not open, skip this step.)
-7. From the phone’s home screen, open the DataKit app and ensure it is INACTIVE.

-{{< figure src="/img/howto/DatakitINACTIVE.png" title="Datakit is inactive" caption="">}}

-#### Save Data to a Computer
-1. Connect the smartphone to a PC using the charging cable.
-2. Create a new folder on your computer.
-(It may be helpful to use the participant’s user ID as the new folder name.)
-3. Using the computer, navigate to the phone’s org.md2k.datakit folder. *[Phone > Android > data > org.md2k.datakit]*
-4. Copy the org.md2k.datakit folder and paste it to the new folder you created on your computer.
-5. Navigate to the phone’s log folder. *[Phone > log]*
-6. Copy the log folder and paste it to the new folder you created.

-All data is now exported to the computer.